-In order to manage compliance and conduct risk, the dissemination and promotion of the values and principles set out in the Code of Business Conduct and Ethics are encouraged, and all employees of Caixa-Bank Group and members of the governing bodies must ensure that they are compliant as a core criterion guiding their day-to-day activities.
-Therefore, as the first line of defence, the areas whose business is subject to compliance and conduct risk implement and manage the first level of indicators and controls to detect potential sources of risk and act effectively to mitigate them.
+In order to manage compliance and conduct risk, the dissemination and promotion of the values and principles set out in the Code of Business Conduct and Ethics are encouraged, and all employees of CaixaBank Group and members of the governing bodies must ensure that they are compliant as a core criterion guiding their day-to-day activities.
+Therefore, as the first line of defence, the areas whose business is subject to compliance and conduct risk implement and manage the first level of indicators and controls that are used to detect potential sources of risk and act effectively to mitigate them.

 CaixaBank is firmly committed to preventing money laundering and the financing of terrorism.
 It is considered fundamental to establish the necessary measures and to revise them regularly in order to ensure that CaixaBank products and services are not used for any illegal activity.
 In this regard, CaixaBank collaborates with the appropriate regulators and authorities and reports all suspicious activities detected.

-In accordance with Law 10/2010, CaixaBank implements a risk-based model through which it establishes, applies and maintains procedures to prevent and detect money laundering and the financing of terrorism, as well as mechanisms for the correct application of the international financial sanctions and countermeasures applied in the performance of its activities, business and relations, both nationally and internationally, adopting measures to prevent and minimise the risks to which it is exposed.
+In accordance with Law 10/2010, CaixaBank bases conduct risk management and compliance on a model that relies on analysing and managing risk, through which it establishes, applies and maintains procedures to prevent and detect money laundering and the financing of terrorism, as well as mechanisms for the correct application of the international financial sanctions and countermeasures applied in the performance of its activities, business and relations, both nationally and internationally, adopting measures to prevent and minimise the risks to which it is exposed.